pgmann/AdminPanel/README.md

 Requires Spigot v1.14 or above.
 Older versions are not supported.

-Basic installation involves dragging the plugin `AdminPanel.jar` into your server's `plugins` folder and restarting/reloading.
+Prebuilt releases of the project can be found on the [Github releases page](https://github.com/pgmann/AdminPanel/releases).
+Basic installation involves dragging the plugin `AdminPanel-<version>.jar` into your server's `plugins` folder and restarting/reloading.

 All permissions are granted to server operators by default.
 See the previous section for a list of all individual permission nodes.